9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 `MonadSupply`.
 This would usually not make any sense.

 Instead, we create a `newtype` based on `Reader`.
-The `newtype` hides the fact that we\'re using `Reader` internally.
+The `newtype` hides the fact that we're using `Reader` internally.
 We must now make our type an instance of both of the type classes we care about.
 With the `GeneralizedNewtypeDeriving` extension enabled, GHC will do most of the hard work for us.